Foreign Body Extraction: particularly in pediatric populations

 Awakening and Breathing Controlled (ABC) Trial (Lancet, 2008) [MEDLINE]: paired daily sedation vacation and spontaneous breathing trial decreases duration of mechanical ventilation, decreases ICU/hospital length of stay, and decreases mortality rate

-Study of Standardized Weaning Protocols from Mechanical Ventilation (Cochrane Database Syst Rev, 2014) [MEDLINE]: standardized weaning protocols decrease duration of mechanical ventilation, weaning duration, and ICU length of stay
+Study of Standardized Weaning Protocols from Mechanical Ventilation (Cochrane Database Syst Rev, 2014) [MEDLINE]: standardized weaning protocols decrease the duration of mechanical ventilation, weaning duration, and ICU length of stay

 Other Studies